Home, Tweet Home: Plot

 As Sylvester keeps a look out for Tweety, he simply lands on his head where he wouldn't think to look.
 Sylvester sets a box, stick and string trap with a cob of corn for bait.
 Tweety gives himself away (but not before have a conversation with an overconfident and oblivious Sylvester about how clever the cat is), leading to Sylvester trying to wallop Tweety with a stick, but Tweety jumps out of the way, and he bonks himself on the head.
 Tweety remarks if Sylvester were truly clever, he should have been a fox.
 Sylvester chases Tweety again but manages to hide behind a trash can as a bulldog approaches, walking with Tweety alongside him.
 When the two separate briefly around a hedge, Sylvester takes the chance, but the two reunite and he's unable to stop before he bumps into the bulldog and gets tangled in his collar.
 Sylvester plays as a bulldog then, as Tweety notices, he wriggles out of the collar and chases Tweety to a hotel (making a "beep" sound similar to Road Runner when he lands after he misses Tweety).
 The bird flies up onto a windowsill four floors above Sylvester.
 Sylvester flies after him with an inflated wad of bubble gum, but Tweety burst it with a pin and sends Sylvester falling.
 Sylvester quickly inflates another wad of bubble gum, but Tweety weighs him down with an anvil.
 Sylvester lets go of the anvil and is sent soaring up high in the sky.
 Tweety bursts his bubble with a slingshot and sends him crashing down on a pillow with the anvil in it.
 Sylvester then tries to whack Tweety round the corner with a shovel, but ends up hitting the vicious bulldog who chases him.

 Presently, Tweety perches above Lillian, who is still reading her book.
 Sylvester then sneaks up disguised as a tree with a bird's nest and uses a bird whistle to attract Tweety.
 As Tweety settles in the nest and Sylvester is about to grab him, the dog approaches and, after being squirted with a water pistol, realizes who the tree really is and chases Sylvester, as Tweety flies out.
 Landing near a window, Tweety reaches in, grabs a telephone and calls up the pet shop for a new "puddy tat", remarking he's fresh out as the cartoon ends.

 Home media

-Home, Tweet Home is available uncut and restored with its original titles on Looney Tunes Platinum Collection: Volume 2.
+Home, Tweet Home is available uncut and restored on Looney Tunes Platinum Collection: Volume 2.